noor-math/noor-math.github.io/content/publication/alam2024novel/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['paper-conference']
+publication_types: ['article-journal']

 # Publication name and optional abbreviated publication name.
-publication: In proceedings of the 23rd International Conference on Intelligent Systems Design and Applications (ISDA 2023), Springer, 2023
+publication: Nonlinear Engineering, De Gruyter, October, 2024
-publication_short: In proceedings of the 23rd International Conference on Intelligent Systems Design and Applications (ISDA 2023), Springer, 2023
+publication_short: Nonlinear Engineering, De Gruyter, October, 2024

-abstract: Peer review plays a crucial role...Please click pdf option to read more.
+abstract: The nonlinear fractional Klein–Fock–Gordon (KFG) equation represents an advanced...
 # Summary.
 An optional shortened abstract.
-summary:  This paper proposed an automated classification system for paper reviews.
+# summary:  This paper proposed an automated classification system for paper reviews.
 Here, the Bi-GRU-LSTM-CNN model attained the highest accuracy of 95.33%.

 tags:
-  - Deep Learning
+  - Fractional KFG Equation
-  - Natural Language Processing
+  - Unified and Unified Solver Methods

 # Display this page in the Featured widget?
 featured: true